deeplearning4j/deeplearning4j/gettingstarted.md

          mvn clean install -DskipTests

-4. Use this repo in your pom:
+4. Use this repo in your POM:

          <repositories>
              <repository>